 In Croatia, the Bura is a northeast wind that blows cold, dry air for a few days from land to sea.
 It’s strongest closest to mountains and clouds circling mountain tops, short, broken waves and white foam are giveaways that’s it’s time to head for anchorage to avoid a choppy sail.

 Tasting traditional cooking

 In Greece, enjoy the waterfront tavernas and small plates of Tzatziki, Dolmas, Kalamarakia and Spanakopita.
-You will probably see fishermen beating fresh octopi to tenderise them and then hang them on a line in the sun to dry before grilling.
+You will probably see fishermen beating fresh octopi to tenderize them and then hanging them on a line in the sun to dry before grilling.
 Other highlights include Moussaka, Pastitsio, Paidakia, Souvlaki and Gyros.

 While dining out in Croatia, order Peka, a traditional method using hot ashes to cook Octopus over five hours so it melts in your mouth.
 Also try the local homemade flavoured brandies, such as Travarica, a popular herb brandy.
 If you are sailing between Istria and Dubrovnik, order Crni Rižoto, a delicious black cuttlefish risotto.